TorbenRahbekKoch/mr-legacy/public/data/blogs/stranger-magic/entry.md

 “But, ehm?”, he asked with a firm conviction.

 “I don’t know”, she answered, “and the path doesn’t always lead somewhere strange.
 Sometimes it just leads into a row of houses.
 But it's still amazingly fascinating.”
 He had to agree.
+Obviously.

 They sat for a while, enjoying the silence and the tantalising (he thought) company of each other.